andim/easyleed/doc/source/userdoc.rst

 - Parameter settings can also be saved/loaded
 - The selected spot and center positions can also be saved and reloaded for further intensity acquisitions.

+It might be useful to get a rough understanding of the underlying algorithm for intuition into how to set parameters.
+We recommend you read our paper for an introduction to the ideas behind EasyLEED.

 File naming policy
 ------------------